NanoComp/meep/doc/docs/Python_User_Interface.md

 If any dimension of `where` is zero, that dimension is not integrated over.
 In this way you can specify 1d, 2d, or 3d integrals.

-In [cylindrical coordinates](Cylindrical_Coordinates.md), the integral is multiplied by 2π$r$ where $r$ is the size of the cell in the radial direction.
+In cylindrical coordinates, the integral is multiplied by 2π$R$ where $R$ is the size of the cell in the radial direction.

 **`max_abs_field_function(cs, func, where=None, center=None, size=None)`**
 —